OuadieZerhouni/MERN-webApp/README.md

-# School Porject : MERn web to Manage Department and Meetings of the University "ESTF" ,
+# School Porject : MERn web to Manage Departments and Meetings of the University "ESTF" ,

 //----By Ouadie Zerhouni & Abdessamad Belmadani , Supervisor : Mehdi Tmimi ----//